A Network Formation Model Based on Subgraphs: A Model of Network Formation via Subgraphs

-There are finitely many types of nonempty subgraphs, indexed by $\ell\in \{1,\ldots, k\}$, on which the model is based -- for instance in the links and triangles case $\ell\in \{L,T\}$.\footnote{This definition does not admit isolates since we define subgraphs to be nonempty and connected, but isolates are easily admitted with notational complications, and are illustrated in some of our supplementary material and examples.} The $k$ subgraph types are denoted by $(G_\ell)_{\ell\in \{1,\ldots,k\}}$, where each $G_\ell \subset \mathcal{G}^n$ is a set of possible subgraphs on $m_\ell\leq n$ nodes.
-Each subgraph in $g'\in G_\ell$ is homomorphic to (a relabeling of) every other $g''\in G_\ell$.\footnote{So, for any $g', g''\in G^n_\ell$, there exists a bijection $\pi$ on $\{1,\ldots,n\}$ such that $ij\in g'$ if and only if $\pi(i)\pi(j)\in g''$.} The definitions of the subgraph types can restrictions based on node characteristics, for instance, requiring that the characteristics $X_i$ and $X_{\pi(i)}$ be the same -- for instance, $G_\ell$ for some $\ell$ could be the set of ``triangles that involve one child and two adult nodes''.
-As an example, the set $G_\ell$ for some $\ell$ could be all stars with one central node and four other nodes, and another $\ell$ could be all of the links that involve people of different castes, and so forth.
-These could also be directed subgraphs in the case of a directed network.
-A few examples are pictured in Figure \ref{fig:ells}.
+This definition does not admit isolates since we define subgraphs to be nonempty and connected, but isolates are easily admitted with notational complications, and are illustrated in some of our examples below as well as the supplementary appendix.
+As an example, in the links and triangles case $\ell\in \{L,T\}$.
+Then, for $n=4$ and $\ell=T$, $G_T$ is the set of triangles, where $m_\ell=3$ and $G_T=\{ \{12,23,31\}, \{12,24,41\}, \{13,34,41\}, \{23,34,42\}\}$.

+Note, however, that the definition does not require that $G_\ell$ contain all triangles.
+In examples in which node characteristics matter, different triangles could be categorized into different $G_\ell$s.
+In particular, definitions of the subgraph types can have restrictions based on node characteristics, for instance, requiring that the characteristics $X_i$ and $X_{\pi(i)}$ be the same---e.g., $G_\ell$ for some $\ell$ could be the set of ``triangles that involve one child and two adult nodes''.
+As another example, the set $G_\ell$ for some $\ell$ could be all stars with one central node and four other nodes, and another $G_{\ell'}$ could be all the links that involve people of different castes, and so forth.